A prison guard is on a front of a cell with a male inmate inside with a palm in his head. what happens when you get arrested for domestic violence

 What Is Domestic Violence?

 Minnesota domestic assault statutes define domestic violence as intentionally causing or attempting to cause bodily injury to a family or household member.
+Domestic violence isn’t limited to physical assault, however.
 Intentionally subjecting a family or household member to fear of bodily injury or death also qualifies as domestic violence.
-Domestic violence also includes physical assault, sexual assault, intimidation, and emotional abuse.
-Addiction makes a loved one dangerous by increasing the risk for violent behavior.
+It also includes physical assault, sexual assault, intimidation, and emotional abuse.
+In some cases, addiction makes a loved one dangerous, increasing the risk for violent behavior.

 Minnesota domestic assault statutes recognize the following as family or household members: